 The HSSS can be administered via an electronic/internet format or a paper & pencil format.

 How do I score the HSSS?

-The HSSS appears to reflect a single common source of variance despite the presence of some multidimensionality (Hammer & Vogel, in press).
+The HSSS appears to reflect a single common source of variance despite the presence of some multidimensionality (Hammer & Vogel, 2017).
 Therefore, only the HSSS total score should be calculated and interpreted.